Bookkeeping and accounting - do the two terms sound synonymous to you?

 Do you often use the two of them interchangeably?

-Some of the questions that could be in your mind while hiring a virtual assistant bookkeeper could be;
+Some of the questions that could be in your mind while onboarding a remote bookkeeper could be;

-How to know if my business needs an accountant or a bookkeeper?
+How do I know if my business needs an accountant or a bookkeeper?

 Do I need one permanently, or can I hire them on contract?

-Do I hire a virtual bookkeeper or an in-house one?
+Do I hire an online bookkeeper or an in-house one?

 Do I only need a bookkeeper if I own a small-sized business?